BostonGlobe/globe-graphic-template/README.md

 ### Awesome-ify your workflow (optional)
 #### *Just* live reload
-To setup a server for live reloading and others on the network can see your local project, install [browser-sync](http://www.browsersync.io).
-You must have [node](http://nodejs.org) installed.
+To setup a server for live reloading when a file changes and so others on the network can see what you are working on.

-    npm install -g browser-sync
+Make sure to install [browser-sync](http://www.browsersync.io/#install).

 `cd` into your project directory and run: